mike-li8/Power-BI-Business-Insights-360/README.md

 ### Final Queries Loaded
 The image below shows the final queries loaded from Power Query to Power BI.
-To improve query load time, queries not required to build the Power BI dashboard have their load disabled (queries in *italic* in the image have their load disabled).
+To improve query load time, queries not required to build the Power BI dashboard have their load disabled (queries in *italic* in the image below have their load disabled).
 Queries with their load disabled are either intermediate step queries or queries containing data that are already included in queries with their load enabled.<br>
 ![image alt](https://github.com/mike-li8/Power-BI-Business-Insights-360/blob/main/Power%20Query%20Screenshots/PowerQuery%20Final%20Queries.PNG?raw=true)